Do you feel overwhelmed by the number of different usernames and passwords you have to remember?

-Why You Need to Use a Password Manager?
+Why Do You Need to Use a Password Manager?

-As proven by a number of recent hacks across major websites, if a malicious user gain access to all this information, then they can cause serious damage.
 This is not just a horror story that we tell users to scare them.
-It is true and happens every day to hundreds of people around the globe.
+It is true and happens daily to hundreds of people worldwide.

-This is why security experts and other professionals recommend users to use STRONG and UNIQUE passwords.
+This is why security experts and other professionals recommend that you use a strong and unique password for every login.

-A password manager stores all your passwords and allow you to manage them using one master password.
-It also helps you generate strong password when you are creating new accounts and then store them on the cloud.
+A password manager stores all your passwords and allows you to manage them using one master password.
+It also helps you generate strong passwords when you are creating new accounts and then store them on the cloud.

 The best part about password managers is that they have an auto-fill functionality.
-This way you never have to remember or enter anything for sites that you already have an account on.
+This way, you never have to remember or enter anything for sites where you already have an account.

 You can use your password manager app on all your devices, and it can easily import passwords stored in your browser.

-Here is a list of the 3 best Password Management Apps in the market.
+Here is our list of the best password management apps on the market.

-LastPass is available on Windows, Mac, Linux, iPad, iPhone, Android, Windows Phone, and Blackberry devices.
-This means no matter what device you use, LastPass will be there and you can easily sync all your passwords.
+LastPass is available on Windows, Mac, Linux, Chrome OS, iPhone, and Android.
+This means you can use LastPass on all your devices and easily sync all your passwords.

-If for some reason you need to share a password with someone like your assistant or developer, then LastPass allows you to do that securely.
-The other party will need to install LastPass on their browser to use shared passwords.
+If, for some reason, you need to share a password with someone like your assistant or web developer, then LastPass allows you to do that securely.
+The other party will just need to install the LastPass extension on their browser to use shared passwords.

-The password sharing functionality is great because your assistant never sees your password, so they can’t change the password.
-They can simply login and perform the tasks that you need them to do.
+The password-sharing functionality is great because your assistant never sees your password, so they can’t change it.
+They can simply log in and perform the tasks that you need them to do.

 Dashlane is the third contender in our list of the best password management apps.
-Just like the other apps in the list, Dashlane is also available for all platforms, desktop and mobile.
+Just like the other apps in the list, Dashlane is available for all platforms, including desktop and mobile.

 Dashlane also allows you to share passwords with friends and coworkers.